 - 1. All participants must have been in a 4H shooting sports club or project in Texas during the 4H year in which the finalists are selected from.
-Finals are held in October following the conclusion of the State Games.
+Finals are held in October during the National Sporting Clays Championship.
 A finalist may or may not be a 4H shooter at the time of the finals depending on the situation but must have been during the year when scores were calculated from.
 For example, a Senior 2 shooter may have graduated out of the 4H program after the 4H year ended on August 31st, or a shooter may have decided to not rejoin the 4H program for the current 4H year which began on September 1st of that calendar year. - 2.
 Each participant will compete in only one (1) of the four (4) 4H age brackets.
 (Junior, Intermediate, Senior 1 or Senior 2). - 3.
-Each participant must compete in a minimum of six (6) Whiz-Bang qualifiers to be considered for the annual finals event.
+Each participant must compete in a minimum of six (6) Whiz-Bang qualifiers to be considered for the annual finals event. - 4.
+Finals will be calculated on a point system based on the top ten highest scores, and all ties, from each qualified shoot.
+Points will be awarded based on the following table: